 The Types of Vitamins: Water-Soluble and Fat-Soluble Vitamins

 1. Water-soluble vitamins

-The kidneys regulate water-soluble vitamins all the time so it’s hard for the body to store them.
+The kidneys regulate water-soluble vitamins all the time, so it’s hard for the body to store them.
 Experts say vitamin B12 is an exception to this rule because it can be stored in our liver for many years.
-Folic acid and vitamin C may also be stored in our body for days.
+Folic acid and vitamin C may also be stored in our bodies for days.
 There are 9 water-soluble vitamins: